Akarshit/reaction/.github/ISSUE_TEMPLATE/bug.md

 ---

 <!--
 Issue tracker is **ONLY** used for reporting bugs.
 NO NEW FEATURE REQUESTS ACCEPTED.
-For new features, add an issue in our [Request Feature Request](https://github.com/reactioncommerce/reaction-feature-requests) repository.
+For new features, add an issue in our [Request Feature Request](https://github.com/mailchimp-open-commerce/feature-requests) repository.

-Are you looking for help with getting started on Reaction?
-Please visit our [Reaction documentation](https://docs.reactioncommerce.com/reaction-docs/trunk/getting-started-developing-with-reaction).
+Are you looking for help with getting started on Mailchimp Open Commerce?
+Please visit our [Mailchimp Open Commerce documentation](https://docs.reactioncommerce.com/reaction-docs/trunk/getting-started-developing-with-reaction).

 Prerequisites
 * [ ] Are you running the latest version?
 * [ ] Are you able to consistently reproduce the issue?
 * [ ] Did you search the issue queue for existing issue?
+[Search issues](https://github.com/mailchimp-open-commerce/api-server/issues)
-[Search issues](https://github.com/reactioncommerce/reaction/issues) -->
+-->

 ## Issue Description